 The sauna is open around the clock and free for everyone to use.

-Sompasauna is located on the southern tip of the Kalasatama district in Helsinki, a 20 minutes walk from the Kalasatama metro station.
+Sompasauna is located in Sompasaari Helsinki, a 15 minute walk from the Kalasatama metro station.
 Check out the Google map at the bottom of the page.

 WHAT TO BRING